algoverzum/problemset/topics/while-loop/money-box/statement/statement.en.md

 The first line of the input contains $N$ - the desired number of coins.

 ### Output
-Print a single integer number $K$ for which it is true that after $K$ days she will have at least $N$ coins.
+Print the smallest integer $K$ for which it is true that after $K$ days she will have at least $N$ coins.

 ### Constraints
 * $1 \le N \le 10\,000$